KartikeyaSingh03/Kriti_App/README.md

 The Navigation Drawer has one fragment for displaying the profile, and the other for logout which pops an alert dialog box.

+# Bugs

+The video upload option and video playlist is not functional right now but the pdf can be uploaded and Viwed.